-Our physiotherapist Ross can provide a wide range of treatments to help people get better after an injury or orthopaedic surgery.
+Our physiotherapists can provide a wide range of treatments to help people get better after an injury or orthopaedic surgery.
 Injuries can happen for all sorts of reasons including sport, work or every day life.
 Our aim is to restore function so that you can get back to doing the things that you enjoy.
-Ross will use a variety of hands on techniques to decrease pain and get things moving better.
+The physio team use a variety of hands on techniques to decrease pain and get things moving better.
 These techniques will give you the best possible start to your treatment.
-He will also teach you exercises and stretches to fix the presenting problem and stop it from coming back again.
+They will also teach you exercises and stretches to fix the presenting problem and stop it from coming back again.

 BSc Physiotherapy / HCPC CSP